Summary

 © Photo: The Nordicfit

-This is the basics of combining a tie and a pocket square.
-It is important to remember that the burgundy pocket square remains discreet and subtly recalls the tie.
+Here are the basics of pairing a tie and a pocket square.
+It is important to remember that the burgundy of the pocket square remains discreet and subtly recalls the tie.
 But the important thing is that it also includes other shades.

 However, I understand this temptation: similar things necessarily go well together.
-And then, when we start, we are often so afraid of bad taste that we never hesitate to follow a pattern that reassures.
+And then, when you start out, you are often so afraid of making a mistake in taste that you never hesitate to follow a pattern that reassures you.

 But that's not true elegance.
-This is what a great outfit should look like:
+This is what a beautiful outfit should look like:

 Yes, it's a living room, I realize.
 But it's an analogy.
-It’s an interior designed by Dimore Studio.
+It's an interior designed by Dimore Studio.
 A little Google Images for those who are interested.
-You will not be disappointed !
+You won't be disappointed!

-Do you see them, the subtle bridges of color?
-Warm and cold materials, smooth and textured?
+You see them, the subtle bridges of color?
+The warm and cool materials, the smooth and the textured?
 It seems quite spontaneous and natural.
-This is what you need to achieve in an outfit.
+That's what you want to achieve in an outfit.

 The essence of the tie is to be perfectly useless.
 It is not practical.
-It must therefore be considered as a frivolous, panache accessory.
-So I do not advise you to wear a tie clip, an accessory which restricts it to professional use and which denotes too much rigor on the part of its wearer and a certain narrow-mindedness (we can conclude from this hastily, just for the pleasure of judging without knowing).
-What you should not do.
+It must therefore be considered as a frivolous accessory, of panache.
+Thus I do not advise you to wear the tie clip, an accessory which restricts it to professional use and which denotes an excessive rigor on the part of its wearer and a certain narrow-mindedness (one could conclude hastily, just for the pleasure of judging without knowing).
+What not to do.

 Let your tie live, it should be a little wobbly.
-It should bounce on the bust.
-Or hang carelessly from the neck like a proud flag on a standard.
+It should bounce on the chest.
+Or hang casually from the neck like a proud flag on a banner.

 6. WEARING A TIE WITH JEANS CAN BE DONE IF: